9/11 Victims Compensation Fund

 In the past, survivors and those who worked, studied, or lived in areas plagued with dust from the towers may have been told that they missed the deadline for filing a VCF claim.
 But, because of recent changes to VCF eligibility and deadlines, survivors may qualify for compensation now.

-If you lived, worked, or studied south of Manhattan’s Canal Street within 8 months of the 9/11 attacks and were diagnosed with a respiratory illness or cancer, you may be eligible for compensation.
+If you lived, worked, or studied south of Manhattan’s Canal Street from September 11, 2001 to May 31, 2002 and were diagnosed with a respiratory illness or cancer, you may be eligible for compensation.
 Contact us today for a free, no-obligation case review.

 Toxic Dust Caused Cancers, Respiratory Illnesses